Walk on the Wild Side (Lou Reed song)

 "Walk on the Wild Side" is a song by American rock musician Lou Reed from his second solo album, Transformer (1972).
-It was produced by David Bowie and Mick Ronson and released as a double A-side with "Perfect Day".
+It was produced by David Bowie and Mick Ronson and released as a double A-side single with "Perfect Day".
 Known as a counterculture anthem, the song received heavy radio play and became Reed's biggest hit and signature song.
+The single peaked at No. 16 on the Billboard Hot 100 singles chart in early 1973.

-The song's lyrics describe a series of individuals and their journeys to New York City.
-Specifically, the song refers to several of the regular "superstars" at Andy Warhol's New York studio, the Factory: Holly Woodlawn, Candy Darling, Joe Dallesandro, Jackie Curtis and Joe Campbell (referred to in the song by the nickname "Sugar Plum Fairy").
+The song's lyrics describe various individuals and their journeys to New York City.
+Specifically, the song refers to several of the "superstars" at Andy Warhol's New York studio, the Factory: Holly Woodlawn, Candy Darling, Joe Dallesandro, Jackie Curtis, and Joe Campbell (referred to in the song by the nickname "Sugar Plum Fairy").
 "Walk on the Wild Side" touched on topics considered taboo at the time it was released, including transgender people, drugs, male prostitution, and oral sex.

-The New York Times has described "Walk on the Wild Side" as a "ballad of misfits and oddballs" and as "a siren song luring generations of people ... to a New York so long forgotten as to seem imaginary".
-Rolling Stone ranked the song at number 223 in its 2010 list of the 500 greatest songs of all time.
-"Walk on the Wild Side" was inducted into the Grammy Hall of Fame in 2015.

 Inspiration and lyrics

 Reed and three of the people described in the lyrics of "Walk on the Wild Side: Holly Woodlawn, Jackie Curtis and Joe Dallesandro.

-Reed has said that the song was inspired by Nelson Algren's 1956 novel A Walk on the Wild Side (which, in turn, was named after the 1952 song "The Wild Side of Life").
+Reed has said that the song was inspired by Nelson Algren's 1956 novel A Walk on the Wild Side (which was itself named after the 1952 song "The Wild Side of Life").

-Each verse of "Walk on the Wild Side" refers to one of the "superstars" at Andy Warhol's New York studio, the Factory.
+Each verse of "Walk on the Wild Side" refers to one of the Warhol superstars: